How to migrate from Dashboard Server SCOM Edition v3 to v4

 You are licensed to run v3 and v4 side-by-side in production for 3 months.
 This is to enable you to complete the migration and configure v4 before going live and switching your production use to v4.
 After 3 months your v3 instance will no longer be supported; if you have any concerns please contact SquaredUp Support.

-Once you are ready to move to v4 in production, enter your Primary licence key into the v4 Switchover Portal to convert all your existing v3 licences to v4 licences which can be used to activate v4.
+Once you are ready to move to v4 in production, enter your Primary license key into the v4 Switchover Portal to convert all your existing v3 licenses to v4 licenses which can be used to activate v4.